York and North Midland Railway: George Hudson departs

 At the end of 1848 the dividend paid by the Y&NMR dropped from ten per cent to six per cent and at a subsequent half-yearly YN&BR shareholders meeting the very high cost of certain Great North shares bought during the merger was questioned.
 After Hudson admitted the company had purchased them from him, an investigating committee was set up and Hudson resigned as chairman in May 1849.
 The committee reported on a number of irregularities in the account such as inflating traffic figures and finding capital items that had been charged to the revenue account, thus paying dividends out of capital.
 No dividend was paid for the first half year of 1849, and Hudson was to pay £212,000 settling claims over share transactions.

 The building of new branches was severely restricted in the years following Hudson's departure.
 Work was halted on a direct line between York and Leeds, the York and North Midland Railway (Leeds Extension) branch, although a stone viaduct had been built across the River Wharfe at Tadcaster (see Tadcaster Viaduct), and an extension of the line from York to Market Weighton onto Beverley was suspended.
 However, the independent East and West Yorkshire Junction Railway had been authorised on 16 July 1846 to build a railway from the main line just outside York to Knaresborough.
 When it opened to a temporary station at Hay Park Lane on 30 October 1848, the line was worked by the York, Newcastle and Berwick Railway, but after 1849 this was switched to E. B. Wilson and Company, who was paid per mile plus a percentage of revenue.
-The railway was taken over by the York & North Midland on 1 July 1851.
+The railway was taken over by the York and North Midland Railway on 1 July 1851.